procurement-analytics/procurement-analytics/docs/README.md

 ## Structure

 ### Dimension vs comparison
 The web application is structured with dimensions (one, two, three) and comparisons (foo, bar, baz).
-The dimensions relate to what data is being presented and comparison to how it is presented.
+The dimensions relate to what aspect of procurement performance is being analyzed.
+The comparisons allow to the users to slice the data and see how each slice performs for that dimension.
 By default the presented data consists of a general overview (dimension) of the full dataset, i.e. no comparison.

 The dimensions are what we can consider pages and each one of them is managed by a react component located in `scripts/components/dimensions/*.js`.
 The appropriate component is loaded in `scripts/components/analysis.js` according the the active route.

 All the data that doesn't change from comparison to comparison (of a given dimension) is set directly in the dimension component (`render()` method), while the remaining data (mostly chart data) is loaded from a json file.

 The data is loaded every time the analysis component gets updated (`componentDidMount()` and `componentWillReceiveProps()` methods) using a reflux action.
 The `app_store` responds to this action by loading a file named according to the pattern `[dimension]--[comparison].json`.
 The `analysis` component is listening for changes in the store's data and when there's new data sends it to the dimension component.